Club of the factory named after Peter Alekseev: History

 In the spring of 1927 the Moscow regional department of the trade union of textile workers decided to start building workers' clubs.
 It was decided to develop 4 types of clubs: type A with a hall for 500 seats and 10-12 club rooms (for factories with the number of workers from 1000 to 3000 people), type B with a hall for 700 seats and 14-15 rooms (for factories with 3000-4000 workers), type B with a hall for 1000 seats and 15-18 rooms (for factories with 4000-7000 workers), type G with a hall for 1500 seats, 20 rooms, a gym and an audience (for factories with more than 7000 workers).
 In March 1927 the architect LA Vesnin worked out a project for a club of type A. According to this project, clubs were built in Rostokin (24 Agricultural Street), at the Proletary and Savvinsky factories and in Mikhalkov.

 The construction of the club for a fine-woven factory named after Peter Alekseev in Mikhalkov began in July–August 1927, was finished in the rough in 1928, and finally in 1929.
 The architect LA Vesnin did not take part in the construction of the club himself.
 Taking into account the terrain, Vesnin's project was mirrored along the longitudinal axis.
 Adifference from the original design was the additional wide entrance from the estate park.
 The cost of building the building was 26 rubles and 50 kopecks per cubed meter.

-After the opening of the club, factory workers noted a number of its shortcomings: the auditorium for 450 people was too small and could not accommodate all comers; there was no gymnasium, so what physical education was had had to take place on the stage of the auditorium; and there was no room for a drama circle.
+After the opening of the club, factory workers noted a number of its shortcomings: the auditorium for 450 people was too small and could not accommodate all comers; there was no gymnasium, so physical education had to take place on the stage of the auditorium; and there was no room for a drama circle.
 In addition, a number of premises of the club was converted into housing for workers.